karjolamit/Camera_3D_Object_Tracking/README.md

 Figure Reference: Udacity

 For calculating the TTC, it is necessary to find the distance to the closest Lidar point in the path of driving (ego lane).
-Also, to reduce the impact of erroneous points (outliers), median distance in direction of driving is calculated and using constant velocity model, TTC is computed as follws:
+Also, to reduce the impact of erroneous points (outliers), minimum distance point in direction of driving is calculated using ``` sortLidarPointsX ``` function which outputs the lidar points in increasing order.
+Further, using constant velocity model, TTC is computed as follows:

 ``` TTC = (1.0/framerate)*currXMean/(prevXMean - currXMean) ```